AusClimateService/npcp/reports/phase1/phase1_report.md

-specific instances despite some methodological similarities was beyond the scope of this paper, but we hypothesise that it could be related to the data transform that the QME method implements before any quantile matching is performed.
+specific instances despite some methodological similarities was beyond the scope of this paper, but we hypothesise that it could be related to the data transform that the QME method implements before any quantile matching is performed, as well as the modifications it makes to adjustment factors at the extreme ends of the distribution.

 The QDC method compared very favourably to the bias correction methods.
 On any given metric it generally performed as well as the best performing bias correction method,